-Caloundra South UDA is located within the catchment that connects to the Pumicestone Passage and the internationally recognised RAMSAR wetlands.
+Caloundra South UDA is located within the catchment that connects to the Pumicestone Passage and the Fish Habitat Area and the internationally recognised Ramsar wetlands.
 Pumicestone Passage is a significant environmental feature within the region and forms part of the Moreton Bay State Marine Park.